darrendoyle3710/SlotMachineApplication/README.md

 ### Service 3 - Bonus Number ###
 This service is similarly basic, using the Random() class to return a random int from 0 to 9.
-This number represents a 'bonus number' which will be compared to the merge service number and contributen to the eventual prize generated.
+This number represents a 'bonus number' which will be compared to the merge service number and contribute to the eventual prize generated.

 ### Service 4 - Merge Service ###